Apply for the Joan Shorenstein Fellowship

 - Summer: The press release announcing the class of fellows will be posted.

-- Mid-September: Applicants or their references may be contacted for further information or interview.
+- End of September: Applicants or their references may be contacted for further information or an interview.
 This is strictly informational; not all applicants or their references will be contacted and this should not be considered a sign of the success or otherwise of their application.

-- By early October: Applicants will be notified of their status.
+- Mid-October: Applicants will be notified of their status.

 - End of Year: The press release announcing the class of fellows will be posted.